How to Create a Multi-Step Approval Workflow

 What This Integration Does

 Many high-stakes processes - large purchase orders, contract approvals, refunds above a threshold, new vendor onboarding - need sign-off from more than one person before they're acted on.
-Doing this in email or Slack threads is slow, hard to audit, and easy to lose.
-Spojit's Human node pauses the workflow at each stage, sends a notification to the right approver, and waits for a decision before continuing.
-The execution log gives you a clean audit trail of who approved what and when.
+Doing this in email or chat threads is slow, hard to audit, and easy to lose.
+Spojit's Human node pauses the workflow at each stage, notifies the right approvers, and waits for a decision before continuing.
+Approvers act in the Approvals inbox, and the execution log gives you a clean audit trail of who approved what and when.

-The workflow is triggered by whatever event creates the request (a webhook from your ERP, a form submission, a chat message), gathers the data the approvers need to make a decision, then walks through each approval gate.
-Approvals run in series so that a rejection at any stage short-circuits the rest.
-The final stage actually performs the action once everyone has signed off.
+The workflow is triggered by whatever event creates the request (a webhook from your ERP, a form submission, a chat message), gathers the data the approvers need to make a decision, then walks through each approval gate in series.
+Because a Human node halts the workflow when an approver rejects, putting the gates in sequence means a rejection at any stage stops everything after it.
+The final stage performs the action once everyone has signed off.

 Prerequisites

-• A defined approval chain - who approves at each stage, and the threshold or condition that puts a request into this workflow.
+• A defined approval chain - the users, roles, or teams who sign off at each stage (these become Human node approval slots), plus the threshold or condition that puts a request into this workflow.

 • Connector access for the final action (e.g. a netsuite, stripe, or other system connection).